 Newt Gingrich's journey through religions has been an odyssey.

 religion of Newt Gingrich was Lutheranism.
-The second religion of Speaker Newt Gingrich was
+His second religion was

 Southern Baptist.
 The third and present religion of Newt Gingrich is Roman